Homebrewing: History

 Beer has been brewed domestically throughout its 7,000-year history, beginning in the Neolithic period in Mesopotamia (modern Iraq), Egypt and China.
 It seems to have first developed as thick beers; during this time meads, fruit wines and rice wines were also developed.

 Women brewers dominated alcohol production on every occupied continent until commercialization and industrialization of brewing occurred.
 The tradition of brewing being in the domain of women stemmed from the fact that brewing was a by-product of gathering, and often considered a part of baking.

 The Greeks and Romans cultivated both grape wine and beer, to a lesser extent.
 Roman women often directed production in larger households while the labor was performed by slaves.

 By the Tang dynasty, homebrewing seems to have been a familiar domestic chore in China, albeit the lower classes had to make do with poorly-filtered mash.
 Laws against making alcohol were enacted and repealed between the Zhou and Ming dynasties.

 The 18th century Industrial Revolution brought about such innovations as the thermometer and hydrometer.
 These tools increased efficiency to the point that mass production of beer was possible for the first time in history.
 In 1857, French microbiologist Louis Pasteur explained the role of yeast in beer fermentation, allowing brewers to develop strains of yeast with desirable properties such as efficiency converting sugar to alcohol and ability to handle higher alcohol content.

-Throughout the first half of the 20th century, homebrewing in the UK was circumscribed by taxation: the Inland Revenue Act of 1880 introduced a 5-shilling homebrewing licence.
+Throughout the first half of the 20th century, homebrewing in the UK was circumscribed by taxation: the Inland Revenue Act 1880 (43 & 44 Vict. c.
+20) introduced a 5-shilling homebrewing licence.
 Chancellor of the Exchequer Reginald Maudling removed the requirement for a brewing licence in 1963.
 Australia followed suit in 1972 when Gough Whitlam repealed the law prohibiting the brewing of all but the weakest beers in one of his first acts as Prime Minister.

-In 1920, due to Prohibition, breweries across the United States were closed down or began making malt for other purposes.
-The homebrewing of beer with an alcohol content higher than 0.5% remained illegal until 1978 when Congress passed a bill repealing Federal restrictions and excise taxes, and President Jimmy Carter signed the bill, H.R.
+In 1920, Prohibition caused breweries across the United States to be closed down or to begin making malt for other purposes.
+The homebrewing of beer with an alcohol content higher than 0.5% remained illegal until 1978 when Congress passed a bill repealing federal restrictions and excise taxes, and President Jimmy Carter signed the bill, H.R.
 1337, into law, legalizing homebrewing of beer in the United States.
 Within months of homebrewing's full legalization, Charlie Papazian founded the Brewers Association and American Homebrewers Association.
-In 1984, Papazian published The Complete Joy of Home Brewing which remains in print alongside later publications such as Graham Wheeler's Home Brewing: The CAMRA Guide.
+In 1984, Papazian published The Complete Joy of Home Brewing, which remains in print alongside later publications, such as Graham Wheeler's Home Brewing: The CAMRA Guide.